hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 me to assume that I can systematically identify criterion for a person that I would fall in love with.
 On the other, I feel that the current mechanisms for finding one's significant other are primitive and out-dated.
-As an intellectual, I rely on my neo-cortex for analyzing situations and making the correct decision when confronted with life-changing questions.
+As an intellectual, I rely on my neocortex for analyzing situations and making the correct decision when confronted with life-changing questions.
 On the other hand, I rely on my primitive, animalistic nature to make the appropriate flight-or-flight response in life-or-death situations.
 However, in today's society, it is